AlsayedAldahawy/alx-system_engineering-devops/0x0B-ssh/SSH.md

 	- ssh remote_host : if username on your local machine is the same as that on the remote server
 	- ssh username@remote_host
+    - ssh -i path/to/key_file username@remote_host : Connect to a remote server with a specific identity (private key):

 ### Running a Single Command on a Remote Server
 	- ssh username@remote_host command_to_run